 Sure enough, the cat quickly made its move and that badass squirrel made a break for it — bread and all.
 Impressive little guy.
 I guess when it comes to wild animals, they really don’t need anyone looking out for them.

 Luckily the rest of my day was not as eventful.
-I stuck some fresh herbs in a pitcher of water, let it sit out in the sunlight, and then stayed away from my window.
+I boiled some water, made some simple herb tea and stayed away from my window.
 I think my neighbors appreciated it.

 - Boil the water and pour over the herbs.
 Let sit for 10 minutes, then strain the herbs.
 Let tea cool in the refrigerator or serve immediately over lots of ice.